Want the perfect workout program?

 One major bonus of vastus medialis training (if you are wanting to focus on it) is that you can easily perform many of the exercises above at home.
 As mentioned, many of the exercises can be done just utilizing the body for sufficient stimulus.
 This includes exercises such as:

-Still want to work these in the same manner as a normal workout.
+You'll want to workout at home in a similar manner as you would the gym.
 The primary difference is you will not have as wide of a selection of resistance, so the reps will vary but will generally be higher.

 Sign up to get the latest on sales, new releases and more…